tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/051_sample_txn_executor/README.md

 The function `exec_sql` will run the SQL scripts.

 In TEA Project, the SQL engine is [GlueSQL](https://github.com/gluesql/gluesql).
-This is not a fully featured SQL engine, so please review our documentation entry for [GlueSQL](../../z_glossary/gluesql.md) ) for more detail.
+This is not a fully featured SQL engine, so please review our documentation entry for [GlueSQL](../../z_glossary/gluesql.md) ) for more details.
 In our tutorial, we only use very basic SQL features.
 For example, we didn't use auto increase ID but instead used the subject as ID.
 This is not ideal but good enough to demonstrate the logic.
 Teaching SQL is not the purpose of this tutorial.

 Please make sure `sql_init` is called at `Txns::Init`.